The Locker Key

 I need to leave my laptop with you for a few days.
 Been a lot of break-ins in my neighborhood lately.”

 “Done.
-I’ll stash it in my office.”
+I’ll lock it in my office.”

 Jake hands Andy the case.